nblockchain/geewallet/CONTRIBUTING.md

 * Don't over-comment the code; splitting big chunks of code into smaller functions with understandable names is better than adding comments that may become obsolete as the code evolves.
+* We prefer the Java way of mapping project names and namespaces with the tree structure of the code.
+For example, a module whose full name is Foo.Bar.Baz should either live in a project called "Foo.Bar" (and be named "Baz" under the namespace "Foo.Bar"), or: in a project called "Foo", but in a subdirectory called "Bar" (and be named "Baz" under the namespace "Foo.Bar").
 * If you want to contribute a change to this project, you should create a MergeRequest in gitlab (not a PullRequest in github).
 The repo in gitlab is in: https://gitlab.com/knocte/gwallet